Andrónico Luksic Craig: Awards and distinctions

-In 2007 he graduates as officer of reserve of the Army in Chile, together with other 16 professionals and businessmen.
+In 2007 Luksic graduated as officer of reserve of the Army in Chile, together with other 16 professionals and businessmen.

-In 2010, Andrónico Luksic was reelected as one of the three representatives of the APEC Business Advisory Council (ABAC).
+In 2010, he was reelected as one of the three representatives of the APEC Business Advisory Council (ABAC).

-In 2011, Andrónico was awarded with Gold Medal of the Americas Society for his involvement in the education field (promotion of education, debate and dialogue in the whole America).
-Luksic is the first and only Chilean businessman who has received this high distinction.
+In 2011, Luksic was awarded with Gold Medal of the Americas Society for his involvement in the education field (promotion of education, debate and dialogue in the whole America).
+He is the first and only Chilean businessman who has received this high distinction.

-In 2013, Andrónico Luksic Craig was awarded business leader with best reputation in the "Merco Chile 2013", a corporate reputation rating published by El Mercurio, for his role as Vice-Chairman of Banco de Chile.
+In 2013, Luksic was awarded business leader with best reputation in the "Merco Chile 2013", a corporate reputation rating published by El Mercurio, for his role as Vice-Chairman of Banco de Chile.

 He is a member of the International Advisory Board at the Blavatnik School of Government, University of Oxford.

 He is a member of the International Business Leaders Advisory Council of the Shanghai municipality, and served as a member of the APEC Business Advisory Council (ABAC) for 15 years.
 He is also a member of the International Advisory Board of Barrick Gold, the International Advisory Council of the Brookings Institution, and the Panama Canal Advisory Board, as well as the Chairman’s International Advisory Council of the Council of the Americas.
 Finally, he is a founding member of the Harvard Global Advisory Council, the Columbia University Global Leadership Council, and the Fudan University School of Management IAB.
 He is also a Trustee Emeritus at Babson College, and a member of the Tsinghua University School of Economics and Management.